promptfoo/promptfoo-docs/docs/intro.md

 # Intro

-`promptfoo` is a tool for testing and evaluating LLM prompt quality.
+`promptfoo` is a CLI and library for evaluating LLM output quality.

 With promptfoo, you can: